hellodommy/The-Complete-Front-End-Web-Development-Course/2 Web Development Basics.md

 - `footer` - used at the bottom at the site as it better describes the content compared to a simple `div`.
 - These solve the problem of **`<div>` soup** where front-end web developers wrap every HTML element they possibly can in enough `<div>` elements to make your eyes bleed [source](https://www.chillybin.com.sg/would-you-like-another-bowl-of-div-soup/).
 - By default, HTML will only recognise the first space character.
 Putting multiple spaces together will not result in a large space on the page.
 Instead, use `&nbsp` for large spaces.

+## `section`, `main` and `article`
+- `<br />` - self-closing tag for line break.
+- `article` - similar to header and footer - no difference using a `div` but it tells the reader that the element contains an article (more readable).
+- `main` - for main content area that wraps around some part inside the `body` for better readability.
+- `section` - allow for multiple sections, usually within `main`.
+Logically divided into eg. About Me, Contact, FAQ.